VO2Group/Starter/README.md

    use the one you like but Starter don't use it!

 2. Webkit
-   Starter goals is to use Webkit on every platforms to ensure behaviour and performances
+   Starter's goal is to use Webkit on every platforms to ensure behaviour and performances

 3. Simple
    Starter is simple!
 Take a look at [Tim Peters's ode to programming][Tim Peters's ode to programming]